deeplearning4j/deeplearning4j/eigenvector.md

 ![Alt text](../img/covariances.png)

+(*Credit: Vincent Spruyt*)

+Notice that when one variable or the other doesn't move at all, and the graph shows no diagonal motion, there is no covariance whatsoever.

 The main difference between covariance and *correlation* is that correlation also tracks the magnitude of the change in two variables, so two variables with a correlation of 1 always move the same distance in the same direction.

 So the covariance matrix defines the shape of the data.
 Diagonal spread (along eigenvectors) is expressed by the covariance, while x-and-y-axis-aligned spread is expressed by the variance.